tbwork/MagicGPT/README.md

 ### Dependency configuration

-If you haven't configured the JitPack repository, you need to add the following to your POM:
+If you haven't configured the JitPack repository, you need to add the following to your project's pom.xml:

 ```xml
     <repositories>